|

 "Alexander (Chief 1610-1625) was a minor at the time of his father's death, and his uncle Donald acted as Tutor.
 He was forced to give up his right to Ardnamurchan, and in 1625 migrated with his brother John to Inverness-shire.
 He went next to Morayshire, where his descendants are now to be found in Elgin.
 He was buried at Ruthven.
 His descendants became prominent in Elgin, and at one time owned considerable property there and in the neighbourhood.
 Another branch migrated to Ireland in 1674; while other MacIains are found in Edinburgh from about 1625.
 These are probably descended from Donald the Tutor."

-In his "History...", Clifford Mackain extends the line of clan chiefship from Alexander (1610-1625) to himself, as follows (Note: dates are those of clan chiefship):-
+In his "History...", Clifford Mackain makes a claim for extending the line of clan chiefship from Alexander (1610-1625) to himself, as follows (Note: dates are those of clan chiefship):-

 James (1777-1828), son of Archibald